-MFF develops and implements statewide social marketing campaigns on behalf of all MFF SNAP-Ed Local Implementing Agencies.
-The current MFF social marketing campaign can be found at https://healthychoicescatchon.org.
+MFF develops and implements statewide social marketing campaigns on behalf of all SNAP-Ed at MFF Local Implementing Agencies.
+The current MFF social marketing campaign can be found at healthychoicescatchon.org.

 • Use of the MFF social marketing campaign digital and "on the ground" materials is encouraged.
 Materials can be requested through MFF.